brunohermes/gDork/readme.md

 ## What is gDork?
 gDork is a python script that automates Google Dorks (Also known as Google Hacking).

+Basically you put a name of a file, person, document, and gDork will automatically search up with the correct google dorks.

 ## Usage

 To use this tool, you will need both Selenium and "chromedrivers", since it uses Google Chrome to make the dork search.